Site icon Women Fitness Org

 Food Groups for a Diabetic Diet

 The common belief is that you must give up all your favorite foods as soon as you are diagnosed with Diabetes.
-It’s not true, but there are a few items that should be either avoided or eaten in moderation.
+It’s not true, but a few items should be avoided or eaten in moderation.

-Before we proceed to our diabetic diet, let’s talk about the five important food groups that should be included in our everyday meals.
+Before our diabetic diet, let’s talk about the five important food groups that should be included in our everyday meals.

 Group I: Non-starchy veggies: broccoli, capsicum, bottle gourd, carrot, cabbage, leafy vegetables, onion, lady’s finger.

-Group II: Whole grains: like roti, brown rice, whole wheat bread, oats, bajra, jowar, barley, corn.
+Group II: Whole grains: roti, brown rice, whole wheat bread, oats, bajra, jowar, barley, corn.

-Group III: Lean Protein: like soybean, pulses, eggs, fish, nuts, skinless chicken.
+Group III: Lean Protein: like soybean, pulses, eggs, fish, nuts, and skinless chicken.

-Group IV: Dairy/Dairy products: like low-fat milk, yogurt, cheese.
+Group IV: Dairy/Dairy products: like low-fat milk, yogurt, and cheese.

 Group V: Fruits: like apples, berries, papaya, melon